-At the end of Year 9 students can choose to continue with Computer Science by selecting it as one of their GCSE options.
+At the end of Year 9 students can choose to continue with Computer Science by selecting it as one of there GCSE options.

-Current year 10 and year 11 students are following the new OCR GCSE in Computer Science.
+Current year 10 students are following the new OCR GCSE in Computer Science.
 BHS students will first sit this examination in June 2018.

 OCR Computer Science GCSE: This qualification is designed to be remain relevant to the modern, changing world of computing.
 It carries on well from the computing curriculum delivered in years 7, 8 and 9, building on the essential 21st century skills they have already covered.